e-gov/TARA-Doku/Naited.md

 Kui kasutate tasuta saadud tarkvara, siis andke ka kogukonnale midagi tagasi.
 Täiendused on teretulnud.

 You are welcome to submit a link to your TARA integration solution to be added to this list.
-Please contact: [help@ria.ee](mailto:help@ria.ee).
+Please contact: [klient@ria.ee](mailto:klient@ria.ee).
 {: .note}

 | nimetus | keel | lähtekood | väljatöötaja |